Flights affected by fog again in Christchurch

-A number of flights in and out of Christchurch are being affected by fog this morning.
+A number of flights in and out of Christchurch were affected by fog this morning.

-The fog is expected to become confined to the coast later this morning before fully clearing this afternoon.
+The fog was expected to become confined to the coast later this morning before fully clearing this afternoon.

-Three flights arriving in Christchurch this morning have been cancelled while a further three have been delayed.
+Multiple flights arriving in Christchurch this morning have been cancelled while others were delayed.

 AdvertisementAdvertise with NZME.